NetSPI/grails-nV/README.md

-grailsnV
+grails_nV
 ==========

-grailsnV is a vulnerable jobs listing website.
+grails_nV is a vulnerable jobs listing website.

-More information about grailsnV and its vulnerabilities can be found [here](https://github.com/nVisium/grailsnV/wiki)
+More information about grails_nV and its vulnerabilities can be found [here](https://github.com/nVisium/grails_nV/wiki)

 Setup
 -----